jsimplicio/jsimplicio.github.io/_posts/2017-12-8-managing-research-participants.md

 categories: product design
 hero_image: "/../assets/images/8-12-2017-hero.png"
 hero_color: "#A5D570"
+problem_statement: "Researchers need to manage the progress of their research participants in the research study."
 ---

 In the new Diary tool, researchers can manage scouts throughout all parts of the project inside "Manage."